pusher/pusher-platform-js/README.md

 ## Issues, Bugs, and Feature Requests

-Feel free to create an issue on Github if you find anything wrong.
+Feel free to create an issue on GitHub if you find anything wrong.
 Please use the existing template.
 If you wish to contribute, please make a pull request.
 To summon help you can also ping @pusher/sigsdk or @zmarkan.

 ## Installation

 We assume you use yarn/npm in your development workflow.
-You can grab it from the npm/yarn repository:
+You can grab it from the yarn/npm repository:

 ```bash
 yarn add 'pusher-platform'
 ```

 The latest working version will always be published there.

 If you like to live dangerously, you can check in the Releases tab on Github for the latest release, or clone a local version and refer to it using a relative path.

 ## Usage and Features